Josh Kinney: St. Louis Cardinals

 Kinney began 2006 in Memphis, where he pitched well, maintaining an ERA under 1.60.
 He was first called up to the major leagues on July 2, 2006, which made Kinney the first Springfield Cardinals player to be called up to the St. Louis Cardinals.
 His first major league pitch was hit for a home run by the Atlanta Braves' Ryan Langerhans.
 He pitched in 10 games, then was optioned back to Memphis on August 1.
 Kinney was recalled again, on September 5, and pitched well enough to remain on the playoff roster.
 He pitched in the NLDS, the NLCS, and the 2006 World Series, winning a World Series ring after the Cardinals defeated the Detroit Tigers four games to one.
 Kinney pitched in Games 2 and 4, pitching a total of one inning with a 0.00 World Series ERA.
 In Game 2 of the World Series, he pitched 1/3 innings with a walk and a strikeout.
 In Game 4, he faced three batters, retiring two of them, one by way of strikeout.

 After a few poor outings to begin 2007 spring training, Kinney had season-ending Tommy John surgery to repair a tear in his ulnar collateral ligament.
 A fractured elbow while rehabbing in 2007 further delayed his return, and Kinney did not make it back to the Cardinals until September 2008.
 He made a four-game rehab stint with Double-A Springfield.
 He then pitched in seven games in 2008 for the Cardinals, and did not give up a run in seven innings.

 Kinney made the St. Louis Cardinals team out of spring training in 2009 but was optioned back to Memphis on April 17 after three appearances.
 He was recalled on June 18, but sent back on July 26.
 During that stint, Kinney earned his first Major League win, against the Minnesota Twins, on June 27 with 1.1 scoreless innings, allowing two hits and stranding two runners.
 He was recalled in the September call-up on September 23.

 For 2010, Kinney was with the Memphis Redbirds for their entire season.
 Despite pitching well, having 17 saves and a 1.80 ERA, the Cardinals took him off their 40-man roster on July 2.
 Moreover, he was not part of the Cards' September call-up.

 Chicago White Sox

-On January 9, 2011, Kinney signed a deal with the Chicago White Sox.
+On January 9, 2011, Kinney signed a contract with the Chicago White Sox organization.
 He was called up on August 19 to replace Philip Humber, who was hit in the head by a line drive and was placed on the disabled list.
+In 13 appearances for the White Sox, he struggled to a 6.62 ERA with 20 strikeouts across 17 2/3 innings pitched.
+On October 14, Kinney was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights.
 He became a free agent on October 18.